-First of all, try to remember that not everybody cares about diamond light performance as much as we do.
-Heck, the majority of the industry probably doesn't even understand the concept.
+First of all, try to remember that not everybody cares about diamond proportions the way we do.
+Heck, the majority of the industry probably doesn't even understand the concept of light performance.

 You may find this shocking, but even we have to look up stuff from time to time!
 It’s true.
 No, seriously, it’s true.

 Whatever you do, don’t let this newly acquired information swell your head to dangerous proportions.
 There is no need to spark another fight on the gemological playground.
 Not every jeweler is geared up for the challenge.
 And you don’t want to get thrown out of another jewelry store, do you?

 As has been noted (by certain members of the trade) there is nothing worse than an analytical.
 Or was that anal?
 To put it mildly, most diamond dealers don't have the patience to cope with our clients.

 Truth be told, they're just not equipped to deal with over-excited, newly-educated, incredibly zealous diamond buyers.
 Especially one that doesn’t know better than to try to teach random jewelers how to calculate diamond proportions.

 Of course, a few of you naughty pranksters have shared your escapades with us.
 Your epic tales of running from jewelry store to jewelry store sprinkling happiness are delightful.

 However, please stop dropping our name while on safari and collecting the heads of jewelers for your trophy wall.
 While you might just be passing through, we share the aisles with these people at the trade shows.